 Why do people move, and where do they go?
 What are the constraints and opportunities for migrants as they settle and integrate in new cities and new nations?
 How are cities formed and what are the forces that impact their economic and cultural development?
 The courses in this track focus on themes of urbanization and human movement, emphasizing the importance of labor and housing, as well as cultural processes and historical forms of discrimination that shape where people live and work.
 Students in this track will develop an understanding of the intersections of power and place as they pertain to migration and immigrant life, citizenship and belonging, and the production of urban space.

-2. Environment, Economy and Sustainability
+Environment, Economy and Sustainability Track:

 The courses in this track study the reciprocal and often contradictory forces of economic activity, environmental policy, and sustainability.
 Using such key geographic concepts as scale, place and location, these courses analyze relations between such complex processes as: land use, labor markets, corporate location, international trade, energy policy & consumption, environmental regulatory policy, resource use and food systems.

-3. Globalization, Health and Development
+Globalization, Health and Development Track:

 How does globalization shape life and death around the planet?
 How can development initiatives address global health disparities?
 Providing geographical answers to such questions, this track traces the extraordinarily uneven effects of global trade, global finance, and market-led development on food systems, health and the geography of impoverishment.
 By putting global health challenges in a global socio-economic context, the track simultaneously highlights how social movements and social organizing can make a difference, including differences in formal policies effecting human well-being directly as well as innovations in the ethics of care.
 Courses in the track provide frequent opportunities for service learning as part of the goal of helping students engage with real world challenges.
 All our classes also approach these themes through a geographical lens: charting global-local relations and the links between nature, society and political-economy in particular places.
 This geographical approach in turn enables us to explore how nutrition, health, and development are intertwined with other processes ranging from the personal experiences of migrant farm workers, to urban and regional redevelopment, to global financial reforms.
 Specific questions that frame our classes include: What are the links between life and debt (GEOG 123)?
 How have sixty years of development increased in-country inequality (Geog 230)?
 How do global disease etiologies reflect other global interconnections (Geog 280)?
 How does agricultural modernization relate to hunger (Geog 371)?
 And what are the implications for food security, health security and developmental security when they are re-framed in terms of geopolitics and the global security challenges of international relations (Geog 375)?

-4. GIS, Mapping and Society
+GIS, Mapping, and Society Track:

 In the courses that comprise the GIS, Mapping and Society track, students learn to use GIS, web-based geospatial applications, and database management systems for problem solving in relation to a diverse range of societal concerns, such as those within the other Geography tracks.
 Students learn a range of analytical and critical methods for cartographic representation, spatial analysis, geovisualization, and database management.
 Further, students learn about the politics, ethics and values of mapping and geospatial technologies, and integrate their social and technical skills to undertake projects with research partners in the region.